syncfusion-content/install-docs/Common/Essential-Studio/System-Requirements.md

 ### Using CDN

-To add ES6 Promise polyfill using CDN, include this in your HTML file.
+To add ES6 Promise polyfills using CDN, include this in your HTML file.

 {% tabs %}